-Q11.2b: What was the highest level of formal school you/N completed?
+Q11.2b: What was the highest school level and class you have/N has completed?

 This question provides important Census information concerning educational attainment in a country.
 If the person to whom the questionnaire relates has never earned a certificate, diploma or degree, shade the bubble corresponding to 'None'.
 The responses here can include certificate, diplomas, or degrees obtained through correspondence courses including the Internet and through distance learning so long as the end result is one of the categories stated as options in this question.